Receiving a mammogram

 After the test

-After images are made of both your breasts, you may be asked to wait while the technician checks the quality of the images.
+After images are made of both your breasts, you may be asked to wait while your care team checks the quality of the images.
 If the views are inadequate for technical reasons, you may have to repeat part of the test.
 The entire procedure usually takes less than 30 minutes.
-Afterward, you may dress and resume normal activity.
+Afterward, you may dress and resume your usual activities.

 Mammography produces mammograms — black-and-white images of your breast tissue.
 Mammograms are digital images that appear on a computer screen.
-A radiologist interprets the images and sends a written report of the findings to your doctor.
+A doctor who specializes in interpreting imaging tests (radiologist) examines the images.

-The radiologist looks for evidence of cancer or noncancerous (benign) conditions that may require further testing, follow-up or treatment.
+The radiologist looks for evidence of cancer and other conditions that may require further testing, follow-up or treatment.
+The results are compiled in a report and provided to your health care provider.
+Ask your provider when and how the results will be shared with you.